bittukr20/migration-script/README.md

-# Asyncronous High Volume of Data CSV-File-Migration-script Using Node.js Streams
+# Asyncronous CSV-File-Migration-script Using Node.js Streams (Very Useful for High Volume of Data)

 This is a script which is very useful to migrate huge volume of data from CSV file to a Destination System using HTTP/HTTPs calls.
 It uses Streaming of data which will make sure, that your system memory will not get blocked and the processing of data will be faster.